Functional connectivity ensemble method to enhance BCI performance (FUCONE): Results

 \subsubsection{Cross-session evaluation}

 To investigate the possibility to predict the performance across sessions for a given subject, we led a study with datasets that invited the participants to come twice.
 The training set gather all but one session, that is used a test set to estimate the prediction score, as in~\cite{khazem_minimizing_2021}.
-We compared our score with those obtained with the state-of-the-art pipelines (see Figure~\ref{fig:meta}A) by applying a cross-session evaluation this time.
+We compared our score with those obtained with the state-of-the-art pipelines (see Figure~\ref{fig:meta}B) by applying a cross-session evaluation this time.
 Here, we only had access to datasets associated with two motor imagery tasks (see Table \ref{tab:tab2}).

-\textit{2 classes - lhrh} -- In this case, we tested the pipelines on three datasets.
-For two of them, \fucone{} showed the best performance (from 0.72 $\pm$0.13 to 0.78 $\pm$0.12).
+\textit{2 classes - lhrh} -- In this case, we tested the pipelines on three datasets (see Figures \textit{S9-10}).
+For two of them, \fucone{} showed the best performance (from 0.72$\pm$0.13 to 0.78$\pm$0.12).
 In Zhou2016, the pipeline \cov{} showed the best results (0.794$\pm$0.14) while ours was in second position (0.791$\pm$0.14).

 \textit{2 classes - rh-f} -- In this case, three datasets were considered.
-For all of them, \fucone{} ranked second after the \cov{} one, with accuracy ranging from 0.79 to 0.86 (respectively from 0.79 to 0.85 with our pipeline) and standard deviations ranging from $\pm$0.09 to $\pm$0.14 (respectively from $\pm$0.10 to $\pm$0.13 with our pipeline).
+For all of them, \fucone{} ranked second after the \cov{} one (see Figures \textit{S11-12}), with accuracy ranging from 0.79 to 0.86 (respectively from 0.79 to 0.85 with our pipeline) and standard deviations ranging from$\pm$0.09 to$\pm$0.14 (respectively from$\pm$0.10 to$\pm$0.13 with our pipeline).